How Much Cognac Should I Pour into a Glass?

 The amount of cognac per glass also varies depending on the type of cognac.
 Each category has its own requirements:

 VS (Very Special) and VSOP (Very Superior Old Pale) are fruity and approachable.
-They can be served a little more generously: 4-6 cl .
-Their straightforward profile (apples, vanilla) blossoms well with a little more volume.
+They can handle a slightly larger pour: 4-6 cl .
+Their straightforward profile (apples, vanilla) develops beautifully with a bit more volume.
 Perfect for a relaxed evening.
-But avoid going overboard, otherwise the alcohol will dominate.
+But avoid pouring more, otherwise the alcohol will overpower the other flavors.

 XO and Hors d'Âge: Measured and Respectful (3-4 cl)

-XO (Extra Old) and Hors d'Âge are complex, with notes of leather, dried fruit, or rancio.
-Pour 3-4 cl to let them express themselves slowly.
+XO (Extra Old) and Hors d'Âge rums are complex, with notes of leather, dried fruit, or rancio.
+Pour 3-4 cl to allow them to develop slowly.
 A tulip glass is ideal.
-I tested an XO by pouring 5 cl once, and it was too much: the alcohol masked the nuances.
+I once tried an XO by pouring 5 cl, and it was too much: the alcohol masked the nuances.

 Rare Vintages: Minimalist (2-3 cl)

 For a rare vintage, 2-3 cl is enough.
-You want to savor every micro-sip.
-A smaller glass (10-12 cl) allows the aromas to be concentrated.
-(A wine merchant in Jarnac had me taste a 1969 like this, and it was… pff, indescribable.)
+You want to savor every tiny sip.
+A smaller glass (10-12 cl) allows you to concentrate the aromas.
+(A wine merchant in Jarnac let me taste a 1969 like that, and it was… pff, indescribable.)

 The Role of Glass: It Changes the Game

-The type of glass influences the cognac glass measurement (secondary keyword).
+The type of glass influences the measurement of a cognac glass (secondary keyword).
 Here are the main points:

-• Tulip glass (10-15 cl) : Perfect for professional tasting or vintages (2-3 cl).
-Narrow shape concentrates the aromas.
+- Cognac tulip glass (10-15 cl) : Perfect for professional tastings or vintages (2-3 cl).
+The narrow shape concentrates the aromas.

-A spirits blog explained that the balloon, while traditional, can be less precise than the tulip for delicate aromas.
+A spirits blog explained that the balloon glass, while traditional, can be less precise than the tulip glass for delicate aromas.
 But hey, it depends on your mood.

 Question : Which glass for which quantity of cognac?